citixenken/dsa-practice/LinkedListDataStructures.md

 => Doubly Linked - bi-directional (prev?:Node<T>) and (next?:Node<T>)

 A node contains a value and references to another(next) node.
 One can therefore walk through this daisy-chain of nodes that contain values.

+Fast deletion and insertion operations => O(1) operations

+No indexing in linked lists

+Ordering of operations is extremely important